-Please confirm your intention to graduate this May by completing the Graduation Application in ACES no later than Friday, March 11, 2016.
+Please confirm your intention to graduate this May by completing the Graduation Application in DukeHub no later than Friday, March 6, 2020.
 In order to be certified for graduation, you must complete this application.
-You will be asked to indicate how you would like your name to appear on your diploma, a phonetic spelling of your name to allow accurate pronunciation during the Hooding Ceremony, and the address where your diploma(s) should be mailed if you are unable to pick it up at Commencement.
+You will be asked to indicate how you would like your name to appear on your diploma, a phonetic spelling of your name to allow accurate pronunciation during the Law School Convocation, and the address where your diploma(s) should be mailed if you are unable to pick it up at Commencement.

 Register for Events

 Duke Law School offers an array of Graduation-related events and opportunities to celebrate your achievement.
-In particular, we need to know if you plan to attend the Hooding Ceremony.
-Registration and payment (where applicable) for all Law School events (including the Gala, BBQ, Candlelight Dinner, and Hooding Ceremony) must be completed online.
-If you plan to attend any or all of these events, you must register through the registration page located at the following site:
+In particular, we need to know if you plan to attend the Law School Convocation.
+Registration and payment (where applicable) for all Law School events (including the Gala, BBQ, Candlelight Dinner, and Law School Convocation) must be completed online.
+If you plan to attend any or all of these events, you must register through the registration page.

 Bar and Employment Information (JD candidates only)

-If an immediate family member or spouse is a Duke Law alum, he or she may hood you (come on stage and place the hood over your head) at the Hooding Ceremony.
-If you wish to take advantage of this opportunity, you must complete the Alumni Hooding Form found here no later than Friday, April 15.
+If an immediate family member or spouse is a Duke Law alumnus, he or she may hood you (come on stage and place the hood over your head) at the Law School Convocation.
+If you wish to take advantage of this opportunity, you must complete the Alumni Hooding form no later than Friday, April 10.

-- Complete all Spring 2016 semester work and resolve any Incomplete grades by Friday, May 6.
+Complete all Spring 2019 semester work and resolve any incomplete grades by Friday, May 1.